Facial hair in the military: Poland

-According to General Regulation of Polish Armed Forces only neatly trimmed moustaches are allowed without permission.
-Full beard is allowed only when permitted by Unit Commander or when based on written medical statement.
-However, beards when grown also shall be neatly trimmed.
+According to the General Regulation of the Polish Armed Forces, only neatly trimmed moustaches are allowed without permission.
+A full beard is allowed only when permitted by a Unit Commander or when based on a written medical statement.
+However, beards must be neatly trimmed.

-Many Polish soldiers tended to grow "tour beards" when deployed to Iraq, Afghanistan or Kosovo.

 Portugal

-Military personnel in the Portuguese Armed Forces can ask permission to grow a beard or moustaches.
-It was quite common until the First World War for any soldier to have a beard or moustache.
-With the 21st century Middle East Military Operations growing a beard has become again more common, both in the Special Forces community and regular young soldiers in the Army, Navy and Air Force.
+Military personnel in the Portuguese Armed Forces can ask permission to grow a beard or moustache.
+It was quite common, until the First World War, for soldiers to have beards or mustaches.
+With the resurgence of 21st-century Middle East Military Operations, growing a beard has become more common again, both among Special Forces personnel and regular young soldiers in the Army, Navy, and Air Force.
 Some Paratroopers use a very distinct moustache.

+Romania

+Military personnel must shave their faces regularly to ensure a clean-shaven appearance.
+Mustaches must be kept short and not extend beyond the corners of the mouth.
+Beards are generally not permitted without the approval of a commanding officer for specific missions.

 Russia

-Traditionally, Russian soldiers of Russian Tsardom wore beards, but during the reign of Peter the Great they were completely banned in the army and even for civilians, except members of the clergy.
-Peter did however make moustaches a requirement for every soldier excluding officers, and all of the Russian infantry of the imperial reign could be seen sporting them, often growing beyond the upper-lip.
-Although the typical image of the imperial Russian soldier shown him with a beard, they were not universally permitted until 1895.
+Traditionally, Russian soldiers of Russian Tsardom wore beards, but during the reign of Peter the Great, they were completely banned in the army and even for civilians, except members of the clergy.
+Moustaches were also cut.
+Although the typical image of the imperial Russian soldier shows him with a beard, they were not universally permitted until 1895.
 Cavalrymen also met these requirements.
-Officers and staff on the other hand grew whatever hair they wished, and generally kept with the fashion of the time.
+Officers and staff, on the other hand, grew their hair as they wished and generally adhered to the fashion of the time.

+Kadyrovite soldiers and Chechen Volunteers were spotted sporting beards both in Chechnya and in Ukraine.

 Spain

-The Spanish Armed Forces allow facial hair, under article 40 of the Royal Ordinances.
+The Spanish Armed Forces permit facial hair, as stipulated in Article 40 of the Royal Ordinances.
 Dress and grooming standards for Spanish ISAF forces have been relaxed to help the troops blend in better with the local Muslim population.

 Serbia

-In the Serbian Armed Forces neatly trimmed mustaches are the only facial hair permitted, remaining of the face must be cleanly shaved in every occasion except when legitimate reasons prevent it (e.g. winter field operations, war operations), but soldiers do have to shave the first chance that situation permits.
-Priests of any denomination are allowed to have beards if their religion requires it, but it still has to be trimmed and well-groomed.
+In the Serbian Armed Forces, neatly trimmed mustaches are the only facial hair permitted.
+The rest of the face must be clean-shaven on all occasions, except when legitimate reasons prevent it (e.g., winter field operations, war operations).
+However, soldiers must shave at the first opportunity that the situation permits.
+Priests of any denomination are allowed to have beards if their religion requires it, but they must still maintain them in a trimmed and well-groomed state.